Skip to Content

 Don’t kick it!

-At the final stop on the tour, we got to experience one of the cooler visuals.
+The final stop of the tour was one of the coolest visuals.
 The Hoover Dam has a flight of stairs that spans from the bottom to the top of the structure.

 From our viewpoint, we were able to see the stairs both descend and climb into the darkness.